felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.
-In this text, I will tell you my story: how I discovered I had learning anxiety, what impact it had on my life, and the techniques I developed to work through it.
+In this text, I will tell you my story: how I discovered I had learning anxiety, the impact it had on my life, and the techniques I developed to work through it.
 If you experience learning anxiety, my hope is that this text will make you realize that you are not alone and that there is a way out.
-You can get through any obstacle that stands in your way, and you can even have fun while doing it.
+You can overcome any obstacle that stands in your way, and you can even have fun while doing it.
 All it takes is the willingness to fail and learn from our mistakes.
 And, perhaps, the urge to read a book or two.
 Or {{< n_books >}}.

 I hope this text will bring value to your life.

 P.S.
 Don't feel bad if you don't finish reading this text in its entirety.
-Maybe I didn't make it engaging enough, or too rambly.
-You have full permission to blame the author if you lose interest. :slightly_smiling_face: If I may ask a small favor in exchange, just post a comment at the bottom of this page to let me know how far you made it, so that I have an idea of which section needs improving.
+Perhaps I didn't make it engaging enough, or too rambly.
+You have full permission to blame the author if you lose interest. :slightly_smiling_face: If I may ask a small favor in return, just post a comment at the bottom of this page to let me know how far you made it, so that I have an idea of which section needs improving.
 Thank you for your help!